lineality/Online_Voting_Using_One_Time_Pads/README.md

 # An alternative thrifty-protocol for resource-limited situations/geographies: (section under construction)

 ## Practical Voting
-The goal here is more a practical-project and less abstract (proof of concept or standard-setting): How can a local community organize and carry out a best practice auditible vote and publish the results using (widely available and) accessible technology (such as mobile phones).
+The goal here (for this practical-tool section, vs. the above secure voting in principle) is more a practical-project and less abstract (proof of concept or standard-setting): How can a local community organize and carry out a best practice auditible vote and publish the results using (widely available and) accessible technology (such as mobile phones).

 What are some of the factors that characterize a realistically resource-limited situation?
 Are there some general groups of common sets of constraints?
 E.g. Some groups may have a safe place for a voting office but no funds for extra equipment.
 Other groups may not have a safe place for any voting office or official positions (needing the management of the election to be virtual and decentralized).